rohit2git/Azure-OAI-workshop/0- Requirements/README.md

     source <desired-path>/bin/activate
     ```

 ### Install all libraries in your virtual environment

-* Make sure you have the requirements installed in your Python environment using (in the openAI workshop directory)
+* Make sure you have the requirements installed in your Python environment using (it will take around **10 minutes** to finish)
 ```
 pip install -r requirements.txt
 ```